mi3nts/MINTS-AQ-FRONTEND-S20/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Wind Map
+The wind map utilizes this plugin 'https://github.com/0nza1101/ionic3-leaflet-velocity/tree/master/src'.
+Which is primarily based off of this plugin'https://github.com/danwild/leaflet-velocity'.
+The one we use is just easily typescript compatible.